 Customization Options

 For those looking to improve the aesthetics of their kitchens, refacing can help you personalize your cabinetry without making structural changes.
 Simply putting on a new veneer can dramatically change the whole look of your kitchen.
+In addition, choosing the right hardware such as whether to use knobs or pulls, can make an powerful impact on your kitchen's aesthetics.

 Boosts Home Value